atomix/atomix.github.io/atomix/getting-started/index.md

 </dependency>
 ```

-Groups of Atomix core distributed resources - i.e. [collections], [variables][variables], [messaging][messaging] and [coordination tools][coordination] - are each packaged in separate artifacts based on the type of resource.
+Groups of Atomix core distributed resources - i.e. [collections], [variables], [messaging] and [coordination tools][coordination] - are each packaged in separate artifacts based on the type of resource.
 The available resource artifacts are as follows:

 * `atomix-collections` provides distributed collections like maps, multimaps, sets, and queues
 * `atomix-variables` provides distributed atomic variables